Healthy Homes Assessment Twyford

 Twyford Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Twyford and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Twyford and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate compliance with the Healthy Homes Standards that apply or will be applicable during the tenure of your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with the Healthy Homes Standards that apply or will apply during the tenure of your rental home.

 Starting 1 July 2021

-• Private landlords and property managers are required to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households let by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes